You are moving to France. Atlas Movers will get you there.

 - You’ll need a document called ‘attestation de droits à l’assurance maladie’.
 This states your right to French state healthcare and your French social security number.

 - With this document you can apply for a ”card vitale”, which you can use to visit a doctor or other healthcare services.

-Another option is to make sure of a private health insurance.
-This can be most helpful when you’re not eligable to participate in PUMa, or if you have healthcare needs that are not covered by PUMa.
+Another option is to make use of private health insurance.
+This can be most helpful when you’re not eligible to participate in PUMa, or if you have healthcare needs that are not covered by PUMa.

 The French public health insurance does not cover every type of healthcare service.
-Many French citizens choose to add a private insurance on top of their PUMa coverage to cover visits to psychologists, dentists, chiropractors and certain other practitioners.
+Many French citizens choose to add private insurance on top of their PUMa coverage to cover visits to psychologists, dentists, chiropractors, and certain other practitioners.